 Three Important Installation Tips

-- Find the car seat’s angle indicator (on the seat) to make sure the recline angle is correct.
+- Look at the car seat’s angle indicator (on the seat) to make sure the recline angle is correct.
 The recline angle is critical for infants who can’t yet lift their heads to breathe.
 Check the car seat manual or labels for more help.

 - Make sure the car seat is snug enough to pass the Inch Test.
 A properly-installed car seat should not move more than one inch side to side or front to back when pulled at the car seat’s belt path.

 Return the mirror you got as a gift to keep your eye on the baby while you are driving.
 You may think it provides a benefit, but the safer move is to keep your eyes on the road at all times.

 Four Steps to the Right Fit

 - Your baby’s back and bottom should be flat against the car seat.
 Do not put anything behind or underneath them, such as a blanket or small pillow.

 - Make sure that the harness straps come through the car seat’s slots at or just below the baby’s shoulders.

 - Buckle and tighten the harness so it is snug.
 Take the Pinch Test to make sure you cannot pinch the harness strap at the shoulders.

 - Position the chest clip to be level with your baby’s armpits.

 Every time you put your child into the seat, make sure the harness straps are snug.
 That means you cannot pinch the webbing at the shoulder once it is buckled.
 You have to loosen and tighten the harness each time you put a child in the car seat.

 When to Change for new baby

 The safest car seat for children under the age of 2 is a rear-facing one.
 Kids grow a lot during the first two years, so may have to move your child from a rear-facing-only car seat to a convertible car seat or 3-in-1 car seat installed in the rear-facing position.